davidvgalbraith/raytracer/README.md

 ### Go

-To run the Go ray tracer, check out the code, set your GOPATH to the `raytracer/` directory, and run
+To run the Go ray tracer, checkout the code, set your GOPATH to the `raytracer/` directory, and run

 ```
 go run go/src/raytracer/main.go [input file]